tabbydoc/tabbyxl/README.md

 then it works.

 ## Usage
-In order to run the executable JAR, you may use the following command with the parameters
+In order to run the executable JAR, you may use the following command with parameters
 ```
 java -jar target/TabbyXL-0.1-jar-with-dependencies.jar <params>